 Read Also: WhispaStory: I have an STD, but I am a virgin!

 Diabetes and celiac disease are two examples of chronic conditions that might interfere with your mensuration.
 Changes in blood sugar levels can impact hormones, and poorly managed diabetes can cause irregular menstrual cycles.
 Missed or late periods can result from celiac disease, which increases inflammation in the small intestine and interferes with the body’s ability to absorb essential nutrients.

 Irregularities can also be brought on by an underactive or hyperactive thyroid gland.
 Because the thyroid gland controls your body’s metabolism, thyroid problems can also impact your hormone levels, causing you to skip a period.

 Menopause often starts between the ages of 45 and 55.
 Early perimenopause is the term used to describe menopausal symptoms that appear before the age of 40.
 Your eggs are producing less as you approach early perimenopause.
-This may lead to missing periods and ultimately a discontinuation.
+This may lead to missing periods and ultimately discontinuation.

 Should I contact my health care provider after a missed period?

-It might be a good idea to ask your health care provider about a missed or irregular periods, especially if your menses are usually regular.
+It might be a good idea to ask your health care provider about missed or irregular periods, especially if your menses are usually regular.
 A health care provider can help you figure out the reason for your missed mensuration and suggest appropriate treatment options.

 Visit your doctor if you notice the following symptoms:

 - You’ve missed your period three or more times in a year.

 - You get a period more frequently than every 21 days.